Forum Jump:

 Facing East: Trenchline at the base of the redoubt (enhanced).

-Facing South: Trenchline at the base of the redoubt's west side (enhanced).
+Facing South: Trenchline at the base of the redoubt's west side, regular and (enhanced).

 Facing North: A panoramic view of the redoubt.
 Federal artillery was positioned here after the Battle of Resaca.